Youth Crossroads Staff

 School Based Counselor

-Mary France Bazan attended Loyola University Chicago where she received her Bachelor’s of Science degree in Biology.
-In 2014, she completed her clinical internship at Youth Crossroads during which she counseled youth and their families.
-Since receiving her Master’s degree in Forensic Psychology from The Chicago School of Professional Psychology, Mary France worked as a child therapist providing therapeutic services at Mujeres Latinas En Accion.
-She provided interventions to clients affected by domestic violence through emotional support and guidance.
-Youth Crossroads recently hired Mary France as a school-based counselor at the Morton Freshman Center where she continues to advocate for teens and their families.
+Mary France Bazan earned her Bachelor’s Degree from Loyola University Chicago and Master’s Degree from The Chicago School of Professional Psychology.
+As a clinical intern, she counseled youth and their families with Youth Crossroads.
+After graduating, she began working as a child therapist at Mujeres Latinas En Accion providing therapeutic services to children and their families affected by Domestic Violence.
+She is now back at Youth Crossroads working as a school-based counselor at Morton Freshman Center.
 Mary France has another passion — connecting with children, teens, and their families through dance.
-She teaches ballet, jazz and tap to children and teens in both Little Village and at her dance studio in Berwyn.
+She teaches ballet, jazz and tap to children and teens at her dance studio in Berwyn.